 In a general assembly held on Monday and led by head of the State Council Mohamed Masoud, the State Council judges insisted on the seniority principle, the long-standing basis for judicial appointments.
 The judges delegated Masoud to take their objection to the president.

-The bill, preliminarily approved by Parliament last week, gives the president the power to appoint the heads of Egypt’s top four judicial bodies: the Supreme Judicial Council, the State Council, the Administrative Prosecution and the State Litigation Authority.
+The bill, preliminarily approved by Parliament last week, gives the president the power to appoint the heads of Egypt’s top four judicial bodies: the Supreme Judicial Council, the State Council, the Administrative Prosecution and the State Lawsuits Authority.
 The appointment would be based on three recommendations submitted by each of the four authorities from among the seven oldest aides to the departing head.
 The appointment is for a four-year term, which can be cut short by retirement age.

 The law will undergo another round of voting in Parliament, requiring a two-thirds majority, after the State Council gives its non-binding opinion, as stipulated by the Constitution which dictates a review of all laws passed by Parliament.